ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Evidence:

-: A set of information about an Attester that is to be appraised by a Verifier
+: A set of information about an Attester that is to be appraised by a Verifier.
+Evidence may include configuration data, measurements, telemetry, or inferences.

 Relying Party: